KyleneKristine/Sierra-SQL/README.md

 SIERRA-SQL
 ======
-A collection of SQL expressions I have found useful for Sierra Direct. :+1:
+A collection of SQL queries I have found useful for Sierra Direct. :+1:

 ## Bib Record Range